C.D. Guadalajara: New Ownership Era (2002–2011)

-Jorge Vergara's company, Groupo Omnilife, have owned the club since 2002.
+Jorge Vergara's company, Grupo Omnilife, have owned the club since 2002.

 After its tenth year in charge of Guadalajara, La Promotora was still in debt and finally put up for sale.
-On October 31, 2002, the team was acquired by a Guadalajara native and self-made entrepreneur, Jorge Vergara.
-Vergara was the founder of a multi level marketing named Grupo Omnilife.
-Vergara hired directors that would be in charge of handling business affairs.
-He also removed all sponsorship from Guadalajara's jersey; the jersey has since had limited sponsorship.
+On 31 October 2002, the team was acquired by a Guadalajara native and self-made entrepreneur, Jorge Vergara.

 In order to establish funding for the team, Vergara sought to market the Las Chivas name and capitalize on it, placing the name on anything from its own magazine to toothbrushes and its own brand of cola.

-For the Clausura 2003 season, Guadalajara hired Eduardo de la Torre, who had played for the team in the 1980s.
-The Apertura 2003 season would see poor results in the first half of the tournament, putting an end to de la Torre's tenure as coach.
-Coaching responsibilities would be temporarily assumed by Dutchman Hans Westerhof and the team would qualify for a wild card showdown against Club Deportivo Toluca, only to be subsequently eliminated.

 In February 2004, it was announced that the club would construct a new stadium (Estadio Akron).

 In the Apertura 2004, Guadalajara would display an offensive style of football and managed to place third in the league standings, qualifying for the playoffs.
-Players such as goalkeeper Oswaldo Sánchez, Ramon Morales, Omar Bravo, and newly acquired Adolfo Bautista, became instant fan favorites.
+Players such as goalkeeper Oswaldo Sánchez, Ramon Morales, Omar Bravo, and newly acquired Adolfo "Bofo" Bautista, became instant fan favorites.
 They defeated Atlante in the quarterfinals and Toluca in the semifinals, but would lose in the Finals against Pumas UNAM in a penalty shootout.
 Nevertheless, the team had shown, since Vergara's arrival, that it was highly competitive, including in the 2005 Copa Libertadores, where it defeated favorites Boca Juniors 4–0 aggregate to reach the semifinals.
 In the semifinals, they lost to Athletico Paranaense 5–2.

 Under coach José Manuel de la Torre, who was a player for Guadalajara in the 1980s, the team won its 11th championship.
-In the Apertura 2006 season, Las Chivas placed eighth in the league table and qualified for the playoffs by defeating Veracruz 2–1 in the city of Veracruz and 4–0 in the Estadio Jalisco in a wild card series.
-Guadalajara advanced to the quarterfinals where they defeated Cruz Azul 2–0 in the first leg and tied 2–2 in the second leg (4–2 aggregate), moving on to the semi-finals against rivals América.